Procrastination is just about the one problem just about everyone runs into at some point, even important or famous people.

 For example, Bill Gates once said ” I had one habit that I developed at college, I like to show people that I didn’t do any work, and that I didn’t go to any classes, and I didn’t care.
 That was my positioning, the guy that did nothing till the last minute.
 I’m still working on it, but procrastination is not a good habit.”

 To give you some interesting statistics, a study by Huffington Post shows that approximately 87% of students procrastinate on their studies.
-The largest culprit for most of the procrastinators were “watching movies or TV” and “using social media” at almost equal rates, for both high school school and college students in the US.
+The largest culprit for most procrastinators was “watching movies or TV” and “using social media” at almost equal rates, for both high school and college students in the US.

 So, how does one overcome procrastination?

-Here’s our 7 tips to overcome procrastination.
+Here are 7 tips to overcome procrastination and laziness.
 We’d give you more, but we got distracted.
-Check back later (unless you forget or get busy NOT procrastinating).
+Check back later (unless you forget or get busy, NOT procrastinating).

 Speaking of distractions, another one is sleeping.
 Now, sleeping is a tricky one.
 Unlike online shopping or the telly, you, for one actually need sleep.
 And sleep just feels so good, doesn’t it?
 Besides, it’s much easier to shut off the alarm and go back to bed, when you’re all drowsy and just NEED five more minutes.
 Here’s how to stop sleeping so much.

 Let’s face it: We’ve all procrastinated to varying degrees in the past.
 However, if you want to stop, you have to stop dwelling on past-procrastinator you.
 As they say, “The best time to plant a tree was 20 years ago.
 The second best time is now.”
-Second best is still best, sort of.
-It’s important to try and build new, valuable habits, like watching the clock more when you’re having fun, and instilling disciplines in yourself, in small ways like leaving a place when you said you were going to (yes, that is also a form of procrastination.)
+Second, best is still best, sort of.
+It’s important to try and build new, valuable habits, like watching the clock more when you’re having fun, and instilling discipline in yourself, in small ways like leaving a place when you said you were going to (yes, that is also a form of procrastination.)

 Wouldn’t it be nice to be 30 and financially free, or more or less being able to live a comfortable life being a millionaire?
-Imagine yourself being able to pursue your hobbies, or not work in a cubicle, or having a “successful” life.
-Imagine that and all of the positive emotions that come with it, like happiness, excitement or joy.
+Imagine yourself being able to pursue your hobbies, not work in a cubicle, or have a “successful” life.
+Imagine that and all of the positive emotions that come with it, like happiness, excitement, or joy.

 Then, flip it around.
 Flip it around by imagining what you can’t do if you’re not a millionaire at 30.
 (In this case not being a millionaire by 30 is not a huge deal, because you can live a nice life without being a millionaire.
 So picture your life without enough money, for anything nice at all, then.)
 You’ll have to worry about living paycheck to paycheck.
 You can’t ever buy a new TV or computer or video game, or go shopping very much for nice things.
 There’s constant stress and worry, and sadness.
 While you probably shouldn’t scare yourself into motivation all the time, it’s a good trick that can sometimes be used, if you’ve tried other methods and they just don’t work for whatever reason it is.

 Stopping your procrastination habit’s not easy.
-But the first thing to do, is quite simply start.
+But the first thing to do is quite simply started.
 Just start small, with a few steps at first, towards a realizable, realistic goal.
 Have someone keep you accountable, if possible.